 4. Be Prepared for Change

 Changes happen all the time in a project.
 Ask any experienced project manager out there, when a project has happened exactly as planned.
 9 out of 10 will always say there were changes in the project as it progressed.
 So, do not fret when changes occur.
-The key is to have a change management plan in place which describes how a request for change is made and how you as a project manager manages the change request.
+The key is to have a change management plan in place which describes how a request for change is made and how you as a project manager manage the change request.
 If this plan is well documented and shared with all the stakeholders of the project, you will be able to manage change in project deliverables.

 5. Ask for Help